 Calculating Compensation For Accidents

 You might be able to locate an online personal injury claims calculator tool, that could give you a rough idea of how much you could be able to make a claim for.
-However, the table below has been created using the actual guidelines used by courts in the UK, to evaluate how much a claim is worth.
+However, the table below has been created using a document often used by legal professionals, known as the Judicial College Guidelines (JCG), to evaluate how much a claim is worth.
 It shows typical compensation ranges for many types of injuries.

 |Type of Injury||Severity||Amount||Information|

-If you would like to get a much more accurate estimate of how much you could potentially claim, then please speak to one of our claims experts.
+If you would like to get a much more accurate estimate of how much you could potentially claim following a slip and fall on a train or another accident on a train, then please speak to one of our expert advisors.
 Once they know a little about your case, they should be able to give you an indication of the worth of the claim.

 Examples Of Damages Which A Train Accident Claim Can Compensate You For